xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

         actions in the remainder of this list of actions.

 truncate=LENGTH
-	truncate to at most LENGTH characters, but avoid chopping off a word (useful for sample and title fields)
+	truncate to at most LENGTH bytes, but avoid chopping off a word (useful for sample and title fields)

 unhtml
 	strip out HTML tags